How to Improve Your Git Code Review Workflow

 Can You Do a Git Code Review Without Pull Requests?

-You can do a Git code review without pull requests.
-However, most code hosting tools require it.
+You can do a Git code review without pull requests, but most code hosting tools require it.
 So, doing a Git code review without a pull request might not be the best option.

 For instance, if you’re using GitHub or Bitbucket, you’ll use pull requests for code reviews.
 But your team might use a different workflow than “pull request” to manage contributions.
 In this case, you may want to add another tool to manage the code review process.
 That can add more complexity to your workflow.